w3c/webpayments-crypto/payment-encryption.md

 ### Attacker (Eve)

-Eve tries to get information about communication between Bob and Alice and misuse the information for his benefit.
+Eve tries to get information about communication between Bob and Alice and misuse the information for her benefit.

 ## **Public Key Definition**